Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	Big Damage!
 **Automatic Disarm!**
 •	Avatar?
 Avenging Wrath (but only if they're Ret!)?
 I don’t think so!
 You don't even need to target them!
+**Auto Duel!**
+•	Target popped a big damage CD?
+They're not going for you?
+Pops Duel!
 **Automatic Shattering Throw!**
 •	Divine Shield and Ice Block be gone!
 **Auto Berserker!**